lazerwalker/tinsel-twison/README.md

 It is a fork of the [Twison](https://github.com/lazerwalker/twison) project.
 The hope is that Twison will one day provide a proper plugin or module system to make this sort of integration easier, but in the meanwhile having this project be a fork of Twison works well enough.

+*If you've stumbled upon this*, this repo does work.
+However, it's still under active development to make it far easier to use before considering it "launched".
+More documentation, as well as some moderately large changes, are coming very soon.

 ## Installation